CGAL/cgal-web/_posts/2025-06-13-autorefine-and-snap.md

 <br>
 <h3>Status</h3>

-<p>All methods are already integrated in CGAL's master branch on the
+<p>The new function is already integrated in CGAL's master branch on the
 <a href="https://github.com/CGAL/cgal/">CGAL GitHub repository</a> and
 will be officially released in the upcoming version of CGAL, CGAL 6.1, scheduled for summer 2025.</p>